killinen/BrakeModule/README.md

 ---

 ## OT of CAN bus messages
 Some of the decoded CAN messages that is on E39 CAN bus can be found here: https://github.com/killinen/opendbc/blob/master/BMW_E39.dbc (I'm sure this is not perfect, would be cool if someone else would like to look into it).
-It is in OPENDBC format, here's couple good reads what DBC is. https://github.com/stefanhoelzl/CANpy/blob/master/docs/DBC_Specification.md http://socialledge.com/sjsu/index.php/DBC_Format.
+It is in openDBC format, here's couple good reads what DBC is. https://github.com/stefanhoelzl/CANpy/blob/master/docs/DBC_Specification.md http://socialledge.com/sjsu/index.php/DBC_Format.
 Great insipiration for reverse engineering the CAN messages was this thread relating to E46 CAN bus messages: https://www.bimmerforums.com/forum/showthread.php?1887229-E46-Can-bus-project.
 Also for some other chassis CAN msgs see dzid's issue https://github.com/killinen/BrakeModule/issues/1.
-Python library for en/decoding DCB's https://cantools.readthedocs.io/en/latest/.
+Python library for en/decoding DBC's https://cantools.readthedocs.io/en/latest/.

 ---